SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/searchengine/using-the-searchengine-class-blog-post.md

 As a new-line character I print out "\\r\\n".
 Alternatively, if you've checked the **Show result of runing script as HTML** checkbox you can print `<br />` to get a newline.

 Usually, when you do a search, you also want to filter the values.
-Lets say we only want the associates that have a corresponding ejuser.
+Let's say we only want the associates that have a corresponding ejuser.

 ![x][img2]